Unlocking education potential in El Salvador:

 Key elements of the approach

-Lessons learned: Insights for future education-focused programs.
+Lessons learned: Insights for future education-focused programs

 • In-country stakeholder leadership as a driver of a rapid and collaborative design.
-Strong leadership from in-country stakeholders was essential for accelerating the design of this outcomes-based contract.
+Strong leadership from in-country stakeholders was essential to accelerate the design of this outcomes-based contract.
 By aligning with FUSALMO’s agenda and adapting to the priorities of in-country actors, we fostered a highly collaborative process that enabled the contract design to be completed in less than 12 weeks.
 Key factors for this rapid progress included early stakeholder engagement, clear decision-making processes, and a shared commitment to flexibility and problem-solving.

 Looking ahead: Expanding the impact of outcomes-based education

-• Generating insights into effective models to improve education outcomes.
-This project provides valuable insights into two key areas: the differences between traditional NGOs and social enterprises in driving educational outcomes, and the added value of STEAM and EdTech tools in enhancing student motivation and improving learning outcomes.
+• Generating insights into effective models to improve educational outcomes.
+This project provides valuable insights into two key areas: the differences between different two types of social enterprises( one dedicated to use technology as a transformative means of the teaching-learning process and another rooted in traditional learning processes that has since embraced technology as a deliberate innovation) in driving educational outcomes, and the added value of STEAM and EdTech tools in enhancing student motivation and improving learning outcomes.
 By exploring these two elements, the project contributes to a deeper understanding of how various models and approaches can be leveraged to achieve meaningful educational impact.

 Interested in partnering to advance results-based education models?
 Connect with us: